DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition

 To reduce the overhead, for each hash table entry, we add a 64-bit integer field $entry\_valid$, and maintain another hash-table-wise integer $global\_valid$.
 They are both initialized to 0.
 An entry is valid only if $entry\_valid$ is equal to $global\_valid$.
 Once the hash table is cleared, we only increase $global\_valid$ by 1 without modifying any hash table entries.
-If overflow happens, we will reinitialize all these $valid$ integers to 0.
-Hence, the complexity of clearing is reduced to $O(1)$.
+If overflow happens, we reinitialize all these $valid$ integers to 0.
+Thus, the complexity of clearing (Line 6) is reduced to $O(1)$.
 This optimization mainly benefits large cutting sets, which result in \redasplos{a large number of clearings}.